GlobalBoost/GlobalBoost-Y/doc/build-osx.md

 Download `http://gavinandresen-bitcoin.s3.amazonaws.com/boost_macports_fix.zip`
 for a fix.
 Some ports also seem to obey either `build_arch` or `macosx_deployment_target`, but not both at the same time.
 For example, building on an OS X 10.6 64-bit machine fails.
-Official release builds of Globalboost-Qt are compiled on an OS X 10.6 32-bit machine to workaround that problem.
+Official release builds of GlobalBoost-Y are compiled on an OS X 10.6 32-bit machine to workaround that problem.

-Once dependencies are compiled, creating `Globalboost-Qt.app` is easy:
+Once dependencies are compiled, creating `GlobalBoost-Y.app` is easy:

     make -f Makefile.osx RELEASE=1